mycityio/frontend/README.md

 This frontend code relies on [MyCity API Server](http://docs.mycity.apiary.io) for data storage.

-Source code is written in [Jade](http://jade-lang.com/) and [Stylus](https://learnboost.github.io/stylus/), and is a Single-Page Application (aka [SPA](http://en.wikipedia.org/wiki/Single-page_application)) built with [Angular](https://angularjs.org/), so you should be familiar with these technologies if you want to do something major.
+Source code is written in [Jade](http://jade-lang.com/) and [Stylus](https://learnboost.github.io/stylus/).

+MyCity frontend is a Single-Page Application (aka [SPA](http://en.wikipedia.org/wiki/Single-page_application)) built with [Angular](https://angularjs.org/).

+You _should be_ familiar with mentioned technologies if you want to do something major.
 But don't worry if you aren't: build procedures include options to create uncompressed HTML, CSS and JavaScript files for all the tweaking.

 # Downloading